button-inc/service-development-toolkit/packages/form-schema/README.md

 - **Progressive enhancement**: When used with a SSR platform, the forms will be functional for users who haven't loaded the javascript or css, and progressively enhance when they are added.
 - **User Experience**: This package focuses on making it easy to create single question-per-page forms, to create a smooth user experience.
-- **Accessibility**: This package is designed to plug in with pangolin component-libraries easily which have a focus on accessible components.
+- **Accessibility**: This package is designed to plug in easily with pangolin component-libraries, which have a focus on accessible components.

 Note that while this package makes it easier to meet these three goals, it is not limited to them.
 For example, it can be used with a client-side rendering framework like create react app if you are interested only in accessibility and single-page form questions.